 21. Henry Lee – Nick Cave and P.J.
 Harvey

 When it comes to love and Nick Cave, someone’s getting hurt.
 In this one, there’s only one way to deal with unrequited love: take ’em out.
-It’s a simply shot video that tells a dark and tender story.
+It’s a simple shot video that tells a dark and tender story.

 You’ve got the tunes.
 Save the sweet stuff for Valentine’s Day.
-This Halloween, bring the weird, the disturbed and the love with a haunting, loving playlist.
+This Halloween, bring the weird, the disturbed, and the love with a haunting, loving playlist.